 At this point, the Champagne bottleneck is then frozen.
 Once frozen solid, the bottle top is removed, and the solidified lees immediately fly out of the bottle — thus getting rid of any sediment.
 Once the frozen sediment is ejected, and depending on the brand, additional sugar called a dosage and wine is added to bring the level of fluid back to normal in the bottle.
 It also helps set the desired amount of sugar content.
 The bottle is quickly corked to maintain carbonation following this process.

 There are two main styles of Champagne glass that are most commonly used.
 The most common is the Champagne Flute, which has a narrow and elongated bowl.
 When holding the Flute, it’s important to utilize the stem to keep the contents of the glass chilled and safe from the heat of the hand.
 By using a narrow bowl, carbonation tends to last longer by leaving a smaller gap and less surface area for it to escape.

 Other styles of wine glasses are acceptable for drinking Champagne, but they may change what part of the wine is accentuated.
 While the flute emphasizes the carbonation, using a white wine glass may actually increase the perception of aromas escaping the widened bowl.
 The Champagne Coupe is a popular choice for Champagne Cocktails, but it allows the bubbles to dissipate at a much faster rate.

 Winetraveler Tip: Looking for some great Champagne Glasses?
-Try out these beautiful Schott Zwiesel Tritan Crystal Glass Forte Stemware Collection Champagne Flute with Effervescence Points, 7.7-Ounce, Set of 6.
+Try out these beautiful Schott Zwiesel Tritan Crystal Glass Champagne Flutes with Effervescence Points

 Why is Champagne So Expensive?